List of The Idolmaster characters: 876 staff

 Manami acts as manager to both Ai and Ryō, though she focuses more on Ai due to her insecurity.
 Because of this, the two form a close bond.
 Manami has a gentle, hardworking, and kind personality, although she can be rather ditzy sometimes.

 Cinderella Girls

 The Idolmaster Cinderella Girls was released in late 2011.
 Initially consisting of 84 idols, the game features a total of 190 idols as of November 2018, making it by far the largest The Idolmaster subseries, though only 99 of them are voiced as of December 2023.
 The idols here are categorized into three personality archetypes: Cute (キュート, Kyūto), Cool (クール, Kūru), and Passion (パッション, Passhon).

 346 Production

-A large, well-established talent agency that serves as the main focus of The Idolmaster Cinderella Girls, especially its TV anime series.
+A talent agency that serves as the main focus of The Idolmaster Cinderella Girls, especially its TV anime series.
 It is likely the largest talent agency in The Idolmaster series, having many talent divisions and a very large office.